solislemuslab/lab-dynamics/lab-guidelines.md

     - be fully reproducible, everything must be backed up and supported by data, simulations, scripts
     - be accompanied by a github repo with the necessary reproducible scripts, textfiles, notes, ... to reproduce the analysis and simulations
     - be well-written, and that you have incorporated the feedback/suggestions from the co-authors
-    - have high-quality figures and if possible, graphical abstracts to describe the manuscript's main content
+    - have high-quality figures
+    - have a science communication component to promote the work: graphical abstract, infographics (see [canva](https://www.canva.com/tools/infographic-maker-v1/)), or a 5-min lighting talk to post on the lab youtube channel